 The HydraJet 15 is a hiking backpack for kids, which comes with Osprey’s hydration bladder.
 The pack is made from mesh and nylon, and it has a very durable exterior.
 Nylon has pretty good water resistance even without any extra coating, so this pack is a great option for different weather conditions.

 The hydration reservoir is external on the HydraJet, meaning that your kids will have plenty of space inside the bag for all the necessary hiking gear.
 This backpack features a roomy main compartment with an internal pocket, as well as an extra zippered pocket on the outside for any smaller items.

 And there are also two stretch mesh pockets on the sides, for kids who prefer water bottles to hydration bladders.
 On top of that, the HydraJet is also equipped with bungee cord on the front panel, which is great for stashing any bulky gear.

-One reason why your kids will love this pack is because it is super comfortable to wear.
+One reason why your kids will love this pack is that it is super comfortable to wear.
 It features the AirScape backpanel with excellent ventilation and a hipbelt made only from breathable mesh, making it a great choice for hot summer days.
 The backpanel and the harness are both padded, for premium carrying comfort.

 The HydraJet comes with Osprey’s trusty 1.5-liter Hydraulics reservoir and all the necessary accessories.
 It’s known for the Quick Connect feature, which allows you to detach the bladder from the hose, making refills easy and effortless.
-On top of that, the reservoir is made from BPA free plastic, and it makes use of the bite valve that prevents any leaks.
+On top of that, the reservoir is made from BPA-free plastic, and it makes use of the bite valve that prevents any leaks.

 It’s important to get a backpack that will be just the right size for your kid – obviously.
 But how do you pick the perfect one?
 And will you have to replace it within a few months?